Bachelor of Arts in Film, Television and Media Arts

-The standard degree in Film, Television and Media Arts is the 45-credit bachelor of arts, in addition to the University Curriculum and the completion of a minor.
+The standard degree in Film, Television and Media Arts is the 45-credit bachelor of arts.
 Students enrolled in the BA in Film, Television and Media Arts are required to complete a minor (typically 18 credits) that will complement their career and/or personal interests.
 This minor can be from any program either inside or outside the School of Communications.
 However, a student majoring in Film, Television and Media Arts may not minor in film and television.

 BA in Film, Television and Media Arts Curriculum (with minor)

 |COM 120||Media Industries and Trends||3|